curtgrim2/curtgrim2/README.md

 ### Hi there 👋

+Part UX/UI designer/Part Graphic Designer/Part Full Stack Developer.

+"Any kind of guy you want, that's the kind I'll be" 😄

 <!--
 **curtgrim2/curtgrim2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.